 Are Social Security Disability Benefits Taxable?

-Three types of benefits are lumped together under the label of Social Security: retirement benefits, disability benefits, and supplemental income.
-The first two are taxed in the same way based on the total of your income from all sources.
+Three types of benefits fall under the umbrella of Social Security: retirement benefits, disability benefits, and supplemental income.
+Retirement benefits and Social Security Disability are taxable based on your total income from all sources.
+About one-third of those receiving Social Security Disability (SSDI) benefits pay taxes on at least a portion of what they receive.

 Supplemental Security Income (SSI) isn’t taxed because it’s needs-based.
 It's provided to low-income and no-income individuals who own very minimal, if any, assets.
 By definition, they don’t have sufficient income to meet the thresholds for taxation.
-But about one-third of those receiving Social Security Disability (SSDI) benefits do pay taxes on at least a portion of what they receive.

 Qualifying for Social Security Disability

 You must add in any unearned income you might have, such as interest or dividends, and you must include any income or benefits your spouse earns or receives as well if you’re married.
 This includes even tax-exempt interest.
-The SSA takes the position that your spouse’s income contributes to meeting your financial needs, thus it includes both incomes in its calculations.
+The SSA takes the position that your spouse’s income contributes to meeting your financial needs, so it includes both your incomes in its calculations.

-Keep in mind, too, that these income thresholds mark the beginning of taxation.
+As an example, your SSDI benefits won’t be taxed if you’re single and your income from all sources adds up to $24,999, but a portion of your benefits will be if you earn $25,001.
+The above income thresholds mark the beginning of taxation.
 The amount of your benefits that you’ll be taxed on increases as you earn more over these base limits.

-Calculating How Much of Your Benefits Are Taxable
+Calculating How Much Is Taxable

 The next part of the calculation determines just how much of your benefits you'll be taxed on.

-But if you earn $2,084 a month or more than $25,000 annually, you’ll pay taxes on a full half of your benefits—50 percent.
-This is the case until you earn $34,000 annually or $2,833 a month.
-You’ll have to pay taxes on 85 percent of your benefits if you go over this amount.
+But if you earn $2,084 a month or more than $25,000 annually, you’ll pay taxes on a full half of your benefits—50%.
+This is the case until you earn $34,000 annually, or $2,833 a month.
+You’ll have to pay taxes on 85% of your benefits if you go over this second threshold.

-And if you’re married and file a joint return?
-You’ll pay taxes on 50 percent of your benefits on joint income of $32,000 to $44,000, and on 85 percent on a joint income of over $44,000.
+You’d pay taxes on 50% of your benefits on joint income of $32,000 to $44,000 if you're married and file a joint return, and on 85% on joint income of over $44,000.

-The Tax Rate on Social Security Benefits
+The Tax Rate on Disability Benefits

-What the 50 and 95 percent figures mean with regard to your SSDI benefits is that 50 percent of your benefits are taxable, at least until your income as a single taxpayer hits $34,000.
-So if you receive $12,000 in benefits a year, $6,000 of that amount is taxable.
-If your income is over $34,000 a year, $10,200 or 85 percent of your benefits is taxable.
+The 50% and 85% figures mean that 50% of your benefits are taxable, at least until your income as a single taxpayer hits $34,000, and the other 50% is tax-free.
+So $6,000 would be taxable if you receive $12,000 in benefits a year.
+This increases to $10,200 or 85% of your benefits being taxable if your income is more than $34,000 a year.

 Lump Sum Payments